Crews begin clearing plane wreckage from Japan runway collision | Business

 The captain suffered severe burns as a result of the crash and could not be reached for comment.
 EMERGENCY TRIP

 The Coast Guard plane was making its third emergency trip to an earthquake zone within 24 hours when the collision occurred.
-On the day of the accident, Haneda, the world's third busiest airport, was at full capacity, authorities have said.
+On the day of the accident, Haneda was at full capacity, authorities have said.
 Authorities have only just begun their investigations and aviation experts say it usually takes the failure of multiple safety guardrails for an airplane accident to happen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)